Bounding nonminimality and a conjecture of Borovik-Cherlin: Introduction

 This is part of Theorem~\ref{bound}, below.
 In fact, there is a coarser form of the Borovik-Cherlin conjecture (stated as~\ref{BCboundConj} below) which we show is enough to give the slightly weaker bound of $\nmdeg(p)\leq U(p)+3$.

-As the Borovik-Cherlin conjecture is known in Morley rank $2$ by~\cite{altinel2018recognizing}, we are able to conclude, unconditionally, that for totally transcendental theories in which every nonmodular minimal type is nonorthogonal to a minimal type over the empty set, every $U$-rank $2$ type has degree of nonminimality at most $4$.
+As the Borovik-Cherlin conjecture is known in Morley rank $2$ by~\cite{altinel2018recognizing}, we are able to conclude, unconditionally, that for totally transcendental theories in which every nonmodular minimal type is nonorthogonal to a minimal type-definable set over the empty set admitting elimination of imaginaries, every $U$-rank $2$ type has degree of nonminimality at most $4$.

 The connection between degree of nonminimality and the conjecture of Borovik and Cherlin arises as follows: First, as is pointed out in Section~\ref{section-nmdeg} below, we can reduce to types that admit {\em no fibrations} in the sense of~\cite{moosa2014some}.
 By observations in that paper, this leads to a further reduction to types that are internal to a nonmodular minimal type.
 It is to the binding group action corresponding to this internality that the Borovik-Cherlin conjecture is applied.